clayton/ofcp_scoring/README.md

 * 20 for StraightFlush
 * 16 for Quads
 * 2 for a Full House
-* 8 for a Ofcp::Scoring::Flush
+* 8 for a OfcpScoring::Flush
 * 4 for a Straight

 You receive the following points for Front hands (the 3 card hand):